Palos Heights Dethatching Lawn Services

 Understanding Thatch Buildup in Palos Heights’s Heavy Clay Soils

-Palos Heights is situated on predominantly heavy clay soils, with Drummer silty clay loam and similar series identified by the USDA Web Soil Survey.
-These soils are poorly drained, often alkaline (pH 7.0-8.5), and prone to compaction, which slows organic matter decomposition and creates anaerobic conditions.
-The local climate—humid summers, cold winters with freeze-thaw cycles, and spring waterlogging—further complicates thatch breakdown.
-Kentucky bluegrass, the dominant turf species, is especially prone to rapid thatch accumulation under these conditions.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns experience compounded drainage issues, restricted root aeration, and increased susceptibility to fungal diseases common in Illinois summers.
-Homeowners should watch for:
+Palos Heights is situated on predominantly heavy clay soils, with Drummer silty clay loam being a common series as identified by the USDA Web Soil Survey.
+These soils are poorly drained, often alkaline (pH 7.0-8.5), and prone to compaction, which creates anaerobic conditions that slow the decomposition of organic matter.
+The local climate—characterized by humid summers, cold winters with frequent freeze-thaw cycles, and spring waterlogging—further complicates thatch breakdown.
+Kentucky bluegrass, the dominant turf species in the area, is especially prone to rapid thatch accumulation during periods of vigorous growth.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
+Homeowners should watch for these indicators of excessive thatch:

 - Water ponding after light rain